lsst-sqre/gafaelfawr/docs/configuration.rst

     This is not currently used.

 ``session_secret_file`` (required)
-    File containing the secret used to encrypt the JWT Authorizer session cookie.
+    File containing the secret used to encrypt the JWT Authorizer session cookie and the Redis session storage.
     Must be a Fernet key generated with :py:meth:`cryptography.fernet.Fernet.generate_key`.

+``redis_url`` (required)
+    URL for a Redis instance that will be used to store authentication sessions and user-issued tokens.

 ``jwt_username_key`` (optional, default ``uid``)
     The token claim to use as the authenticated user's username.